merlinorg/tertis/README.md

 # Тэятис

-A [libgdx](https://libgdx.com/) game written, while briefly under the weather, in [Scala](https://www.scala-lang.org/), the premier programming language for contemporary mobile and game development.
+A [libgdx](https://libgdx.com/) game written, while briefly under the weather, in [Scala 3](https://www.scala-lang.org/), the premier programming language for contemporary mobile and game development.
 Based loosely on a [prior thing](https://www.youtube.com/watch?v=YYGulsgO-os).

 The code is horrid and shameful.
 It contains state and mutation, inconsistencies, aberrations and general travesties.
 Nothing is nice here.

-At the time of writing this was built with JDK 17, Scala 2.13.8, libgdx 1.11.0 and Android SDK 29.
+At the time of writing this was built with JDK 21, Scala 3.6.3, libgdx 1.13.1 and Android SDK 36.

+The following Android SDK instructions may be out of date, it is not clear what updates have happened since they were written.

 ## Install the Android SDK command-line tools